yale-redcap/yes3-exporter/documents/technical.md

 The distribution summaries can be used to validate a data management process, for example an R or SAS program to import data into a datamart.
 Be sure to make appropriately "fuzzy" comparisons for distributional parameters like mean and variance.
 If I (PC) remember correctly, SAS has a bit-level truncation function that's useful in this regard.

 > For performance reasons, we don't include quantiles in the export data dictionaries.
 There might be other, less expensive calulations that we can add if there is any interest.
-For example, the geometric mean was once - almost literally a lifetime ago - used as a proxy for the median in skewed distributions.
+For example, the geometric mean was once used as a proxy for the median in skewed distributions.
 In those days CPU cycles cost real money!

 #### Ad hoc reports